 Notices & Key Dates

-Open Days – Open days are an important way to learn about how a subject is taught and what you will study, from course tutors.
+• Find an Open Day – Open days are an important way to learn about how a subject is taught and what you will study, from course tutors.
 Our advice is to prioritise course talks over general talks.
 If time/money are a constraint you can learn a lot from visiting local universities.
 If you are on the Sixth Form bursary, you can request that school helps with the costs, please talk to Mr Brown or Lucy.
-This link shows the dates of the various open days on offer (the first three pages are ‘featured universities’ so you may have to click through to find the ones you are interested in: Find an Open Day

-The Social Mobility Foundation (SMF) aims to encourage students to aspire to have professional careers / go to university.
+• The Social Mobility Foundation (SMF) aims to encourage students to aspire to have professional careers / go to university.
 The students they support are from backgrounds where financial disadvantage might make this more challenging or where their family’s experience of education and employment might mean they are less likely to do so.
-If you think you might be eligible, please talk to the sixth form team or email sixthform@qehs.net.
-Find out More Here.
+If you think you might be eligible, please talk to the sixth form team or email sixthform@qehs.net

 Featured - New Courses